sankomil/Kin-tech-test/README.md

 # Kin Tech Test
 Implementing Basic user UI consisting of three screens as part of an assessment fo Kin Technologies.
+This was developed using C++ based QT.

 ## How to run